natter1/pyansystools/README.md

 * ...

 ## Getting Started
 ...

 ### Prerequisites
 * Python >= 3.6
 *  working installation of pyansys (including access to ANSYS).

+### Class Inline
+This class enables access to most of ANSYS APDL inline-functions.
+It also provides some convienient functions not part of APDL:
+*

 ## Author